pdiomede/delegators-dashboard/README.md

 5. Open reports/index.html in your browser to view the dashboard.

 ## 🛡️ Notes
-	•	.env and .DS_Store are excluded via .gitignore.
+- .env and .DS_Store are excluded via .gitignore.
-	•	API calls use The Graph’s hosted service endpoints.
+- API calls use The Graph Network
-	•	ENS names are cached locally for performance.
+- ENS names are cached locally for performance.

 ## 📊 Powered By
-	•	🧠 The Graph
+- 🧠 The Graph
-	•	📛 ENS (Ethereum Name Service)
+- 📛 ENS (Ethereum Name Service)
-	•	🧩 Python, HTML5, CSS3, DataTables.js
+- 🧩 Python, HTML5, CSS3, DataTables.js
-	•	🌐 GitHub Pages / any static web host
+- 🌐 GitHub Pages / any static web host